+Other notes

-The provision of this Act repealing those Acts has been omitted under the Reprints Act 1984 s.
+1 The provision of this Act repealing those Acts has been omitted under the Reprints Act 1984 s.
 7(4)(f).

-3 Now known as Manager, Animal Industry Protection, Animal Protection Program.
+2 Now known as Manager, Animal Industry Protection, Animal Protection Program.

-4 Under the Alteration of Statutory Designations Order 2006 a reference in any law to the Department of Agriculture is read and construed as a reference to the Department of Agriculture and Food.
+3 Under the Alteration of Statutory Designations Order 2006 a reference in any law to the Department of Agriculture is read and construed as a reference to the Department of Agriculture and Food.